Grinding coffee is an unavoidable step between roasting and brewing coffee. Coffee cannot be prepared from whole coffee beans.

 Let’s look at two different grinders, manual and electric.
 Electric grinders a bit pricier but grind faster.
 Manual grinder takes up more your own stamina (if you always brew a full pot, manual grinding can be quite taxing).
 The coffee grinder should also be specifically a grinding one rather than a shredding one because a shredding grinder makes for an irregular grind.

-You can find more grinders from here.
+You can find more grinders here.

 From Slurp, you can also get your coffee ground